marquesVF/tsrocket/README.md

 The Model layer represents the domain model.
 In tsrcoket, database-backed model classes are [TypeORM's](https://github.com/typeorm/typeorm) [entities](https://typeorm.io/#/entities).

 DTO stands for Data Transfer Object.
 In `tsrocket`, DTOs represent what the controller should expect as inputs in the requests.
+Using DTOs, we can validate if the controller is receiving the data it's expecting, avoiding runtime errors.

 ### Repository layer